MiltonGreat/Drug-Name-Detection/README.md

-# Drug-Name-Detection
+# Drug Name Detection using OCR

 ### Overview

-This project uses the Drug Name Detection dataset, which includes 1,823 images of pharmaceutical product labels from various manufacturers and packaging styles.
-The goal is to develop and evaluate Optical Character Recognition (OCR) models for accurately identifying drug names from complex and noisy label images.

-The dataset includes a diverse range of packaging formats (e.g., medicine bottles, blister packs, vials) and text styles, making it ideal for training and testing OCR pipelines for healthcare applications such as drug name verification, label digitization, and automated inventory management.
+This repository focuses on developing and evaluating Optical Character Recognition (OCR) pipelines for extracting drug names from images.
+The project leverages state-of-the-art OCR tools such as Tesseract and PaddleOCR (CRNN) to handle structured and unstructured text data effectively.
+Additionally, advanced preprocessing techniques and evaluation metrics are employed to improve performance.

+Drug name detection from images is critical for applications in healthcare, pharmacy management, and supply chain monitoring.
+This project aims to:

+- Extract drug names using OCR models.
+- Improve the detection performance through preprocessing.
+- Evaluate results using metrics like Fuzzy Similarity, Character Accuracy, and Word Error Rate (WER).

 ### Datast